Time Out says

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that events are still happening.

-Catch some provocative and wildly entertaining short films at this leading short film festival by Bondi Beach
+Catch provocative and wildly entertaining films in the 30th year of Bondi's famous short film festival

-Two hundred films have been handpicked from 2,700 submissions and they'll compete for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Flickerfest Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.
-A win in any of these categories will qualify for the Academy Awards and could well go on to win an Oscar.
+Two hundred films have been handpicked from 2,700 submissions and they'll compete for prizes including the Flickerfest Award for Best International Short Film, the Yoram Gross Award for Best International Animation, the Panasonic Lumix Award for Best Australian Short Film and the Flickerfest Award for Best Documentary.
+Winners in all of these categories will qualify for the Academy Awards and could well go on to win an Oscar.

 Films will screen in two-hour sessions across a range of Australian and International Academy-qualifying competitions and special showcases such as LBTQI films (Rainbow Shorts), kids and family-friendly films (FlickerKids), films about relationships (Love Bites) and comedy (Short Laughs).
 Highlights include the Australian premiere of the sibling drama ‘Furlough’ by actress turned writer/director Phoebe Tonkin; ‘David’ starring comedy US legend Will Ferrell; and animation ‘Roborovski’, which is a first turn behind the camera for acclaimed actors Dev Patel and Tilda Cobham Hervey.